VBog/Bg-Bible-References/readme.txt

 You can also specify where to open a page with the Bible text  - in new or current window.
 To customize the appearance of reference  links, use class bg_bibrefs.
 You can change the class name in the settings.

-When you hover your mouse over the link displayed tooltip containing the Bible verses (in Russian or Ukrainian).
+When you hover your mouse over the link displayed tooltip containing the Bible verses.
+You can select the language for tooltip:

+* Church Slavic (Elizabeth Bible)
+* Russian (Synodal translation)
+* Ukrainian (translation by I.I.Ogienko)
+* Belarusian (New Testament translated by Biblical Commission of the Belarusian Exarchate)
+* English (King James Version)

 If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.
 You can change the language for display of the Bible verses in the settings (default - language WP).
-If you need to override the language for a single post, create a custom field for the post with a name bible_lang  and set it two-letter language code (ru - Russian, uk - Ukrainian).
+If you need to override the language for a single post, create a custom field for the post with a name bible_lang  and set it two-letter language code.
 In the settings you can turn on the option allows you to show the original verse numbers in parentheses after the verse numbers of Russian Synodal Translation in the tooltips and quotes.
 Verses marked with asterisk '*' are absent in the original translation. '*' - always visible!